nicoletrogers/nibrsbook/docs/victim.md

 #### Sex

+As with the Offender and the Arrestee Segments, we know the sex of the victim.
+The only choices are female, male, and unknown sex.
+There is no option for transgender or any other identify.
+Since the victim can tell the police their sex, and the police can see them clearly in most cases (though this may not be true if the victim reports a crime over the phone by calling 911 but then doesn't stay to be interviewed) so is more reliable than in the Offender Segment which may include guesses about the offender.
+The most common victim sex is female at 50.8% of victims, followed closely by male at 48.4%.
+Only about 0.8% of victims have an unknown sex.
+It's interesting that female victims are so common since most criminology research finds that male victims are so common.
+I think this is likely due to criminologists primarily focusing on murder and index violent crimes as their measure of crime, which ignores many other crimes.^[Murder and other violent crimes are mainly men hurting/killing other men, except in domestic violence which is primarily men hurting/killing women.]

 <div class="figure" style="text-align: center">
 <img src="victim_files/figure-html/victimSex-1.png" alt="The sex of all victims reported in the 2019 NIBRS data." width="90%" />
 <p class="caption">(\#fig:victimSex)The sex of all victims reported in the 2019 NIBRS data.</p>
 </div>

 #### Race

+For each victim we also know their race.
+The only possible races are White, Black, American Indian/Alaskan Native, Asian, and Native Hawaiian/Other Pacific Islander.
+These categories are mutually exclusive so people cannot be labeled as mixed race, they must be put into one of the categories.
+Since the police generally can talk to the victim it is possible that they ask the victim what race they are rather than just guess based on appearance.
+However, this may differ based on agency and the officer taking the report so may be inconsistent.

+Figure \@ref(fig:victimRace) shows the breakdown in victims by race.
+Most victims are White at about 67.8% of victims, followed by Black victims at 23.4%.
+5.6% have an unknown race.
+The remaining victims are made up of 1.9% Asian victims, 0,7% American Indian/Alaskan Native victims, and 0.5% Native Hawaiian/Pacific Islander.

 <div class="figure" style="text-align: center">
 <img src="victim_files/figure-html/victimRace-1.png" alt="The race of all victims reported in the 2019 NIBRS data." width="90%" />